maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

   - **`_` is mostly only used as a *discard* variable**
 - **NOTE: Do not use *all-caps* when naming constants**
   - **Keep `const` names the same as `var`**
-  - Go use the case of the first letter of a name to determine its accessibility (*private* vs *public*)
+  - Go uses the case of the first letter of a name to determine its accessibility (*private* vs *public*)
 - **Within functions, favor short names**
   - Smaller scope = Shorter name
   - Single-letters are common for `for` loops